Overview of the Disclosure System

 Public Health Inspectors at the Eastern Ontario Health Unit are designated Provincial Offences Officers.
-This means that they have the authority to issue tickets or summonses when infractions are observed.
+This means that they have the authority to issue offence notices, i.e. tickets or summonses when infractions are observed.

 Frequency of inspections

-Public Health Inspectors are required to complete a risk assessment of all food establishments at least once per year to determine the frequency of inspections.
-Inspections may be conducted a minimum of once, twice or three times per year, depending on the factors listed below.
+Public Health Inspectors are required to complete a risk assessment of all food premises at least once per year to determine the frequency of inspections.
+Inspections may be conducted once, twice or three times a year, or in certain cases once every two years, depending on the factors listed below.

 A) Three inspections per year

-Establishments receiving at least three inspections per year include full menu establishments with the following characteristics:
+Food premises receiving at least three inspections per year include full-menu premises with the following characteristics: